-CDSA serves students from 4 month through Kindergarten in the following mixed-age classes:
+CDSA serves students from 2 months through First Grade in the following mixed-age classes:

 - Infant / Young Toddler

-- ◆ Toddler / Transitional
+- Toddler / Transitional

-- Primary / Kindergarten
+- Primary / Kindergarten / First

 INDEPENDENCE-ENTERING THE CLASSROOM

 Entering a Montessori classroom is truly a learning adventure and we are so happy for your child to be a part of it.
 Country Day School of Arlington's goal is to encourage students to make independent choices and to guide them to achieve their full extent of potential in their formative years.